ToBlick/cs101/slides/welcome.md

 - alternatively: Windows (Git)
  - [Install Git for Windows](https://gitforwindows.org/).
  - To set Git Bash up in VSCode [the second answer here](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal) by **Mahade Walid** and edited by **FruityOatyBar** (ignore the first answer, which is outdated).
-- Mac users already have a UNIX command shell in the Terminal app.
+- Linux and Mac users already have a UNIX command shell in the form of the terminal.

 ---